 - Call area shelters to make a report and/or to see if your pet has been impounded.

-- Place posters within a 2 mile radius from where the animal was lost and at busy intersections.
+- Place posters within a 2-mile radius from where the animal was lost and at busy intersections.
 Posters should be large and bright colors; be brief and to the point and create a visual image.
-Try: Lost, a photo and your number.
+Try Lost, a photo, and your number.
 Post around town at veterinary clinics, schools, grocery and convenience stores, and anywhere else you think might make a difference.
 It is always a good idea to leave off one distinguishing feature so you can confirm that this is your lost pet with the person who might have found them.

 - For shy dogs and cats, set a humane trap near the point of escape.
 (HSMC has humane traps available for rent); Call all the shelters around where you live and visit them regularly.

-- Contact and leave a description with your mail carrier, newspaper carrier, garbage truck drivers, local landscapers.
+- Contact and leave a description with your mail carrier, newspaper carrier, garbage truck drivers, and local landscapers.